 Shakes are similar to shingles; however, they are much thicker and can be more durable than traditional shingles.
 Shakes are not smooth the way that shingles are, and they are handmade.
 They last longer than shingles but are more expensive to install.

 Cedar can also be made into particular patterns or shapes to give you a specific look.
 The possibilities are numerous, and the beauty is timeless.

-Maintain Cedar to Keep It Looking Its Best
+Maintain Exterior Cedar Siding to Keep It Looking Its Best

 As raw wood, cedar will require maintenance to keep it looking and functioning at its best.
 It can warp or rot without proper care.
 However, it is one of the most durable softwoods, making this occurrence less likely, especially with regular maintenance.